Samsung/tizen-docs/docs/application/native/guides/complications/watchface-complication-provider.md

 >
 > `<default-hour>`, `<default-minute>`, and `<default-second>` are deprecated since Tizen 5.5.
 > Instead, use `<default-timezone-id>`.
-> `<default-timezone-id>` is the value that declared in TZ database.
+> `<default-timezone-id>` is the value declared in the IANA(Internet Assigned Numbers Authority) TZ database.
 For example, Asia/Seoul.
 > If the xml contains `<default-timezone-id>`, then `<default-hour>`, `<default-minute>`, and `<default-second>` are not necessary.